LLNL/RAJA/docs/sphinx/tutorial.rst

 ========
 Tutorial
 ========
+As RAJA is built on the C++ lambda, we provide a brief overview on lambda functions.
-At the heart of RAJA is the C++11 Lambda.
-Lambda functions were introduced to allow for the construction of in place functions.
-A lambda has the ability to ``capture" variables from a local context and use within the function.
+Lambda's were introduced to allow for the construction of in place functions.
+A lambda has the ability to "capture" variables from a local context and use within the function.
 A lambda expression takes the following form

 .. code-block:: cpp

    [capture list] (parameter list) {function body}

-The capture list corresponds to variables within the scope while the parameter list corresponds to values which will be used within the function.
-By default, a lambda will capture by making a copy of variables in the capture list.
-We may specify capturing by refence by using the & symbol, for example
+The capture list corresponds to variables within the scope, while the parameter list corresponds to values which will be used within the function.
+By default, a lambda will capture by copying variables in the capture list.
+Capturing by reference may be accomplished by using the & symbol; for example

 .. code-block:: cpp